Smithtekpty/smithtek-nodered/README.md

 # Node-RED SmithTek Node

 This is a [Node-RED](http://nodered.org) node used to interact with the SmithTek service.
 It publishes and suscribes to one or multiple variables.
+It also provides the ability to subscribe to up to 10 Ubidots custom topics.

 ## Installation